aosabook/500lines/dagoba/chapter.md

 Each step in our program can have *state*, and `query.state` is a list of per-step state that index correlates with the list of steps in query.program.

 A *gremlin* is a creature that travels through the graph doing our bidding.
-A gremlin is a surprising thing to find in a database, but they trace their heritage back to Tinkerpop's Blueprints[1], and the Gremlin and Pacer query languages[2].
+A gremlin might be a surprising thing to find in a database, but they trace their heritage back to Tinkerpop's Blueprints[1], and the Gremlin and Pacer query languages[2].
 They remember where they've been and allow us to find answers to interesting questions.

 [1: http://euranova.eu/upl_docs/publications/an-empirical-comparison-of-graph-databases.pdf]